CSCfi/csc-user-guide/docs/data/sensitive-data/sequencing_center_tutorial.md

 If you wish to be joined to an existing project, please ask the project manager to add your CSC user account to the project member list.

 ### Step 1.3.
-Add Allas access for your project
+Add SD Connect access for your project

-Add _Allas_ service to your project in MyCSC.
+Add _SD Connect_ service to your project in MyCSC.
 Only the project manager can add services.
-After you have added Allas to the project, the other project members need to login to MyCSC and approve the terms of use for the service before getting access to Allas.
+After you have added SD Connect, that enables Allas too, to the project, the other project members need to login to MyCSC and approve the terms of use for the service before getting access to Allas anf SD Connect.

 After these steps, your project has 10 TB storage space available in Allas.
 Please [contact CSC Service Desk](../../support/contact.md) if you need more storage space.